This is the multi-page printable view of this section. Click here to print.

 - Click the Block Storage menu.
 Go to the Block Storage List page.

-- Block Storage List On the page, click the resource to create a snapshot.
-Block Storage Details Go to the page.
+- On the Block Storage List page, click the resource for which you want to create a snapshot.
+You will be taken to the Block Storage Details page.

 - Click the Create Snapshot button.
 The Create Snapshot popup window opens.

-- Enter Snapshot Name and Description, then click the Confirm button.
-It creates a snapshot of the current point in time.
+- Enter the Snapshot name and description, then click the Confirm button.
+This creates a snapshot of the current point in time.

-- Snapshot List Click the button.
-Block Storage Snapshot List Navigate to the page.
+- Click the Snapshot List button.
+You will be taken to the Block Storage Snapshot List page.

 - Check the generated snapshot.